zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: It was contemporaneous, yeah.
 I'll send you the link later.

 **CM**: It's funny nowadays that crowd, they sort of deny that they did all this, but it's all there on the internet.
-We're making this donation; we get the two board seats; we're going to oversee AI safety.
+We're making this donation.
+We get the two board seats.
+We're going to oversee AI safety.

-**ZMD**: They thought they could they thought they could exert more control than they ended up exerting.
+**ZMD**: They thought they could exert more control than they ended up exerting.

 **CM**: And it has, in the end, it has the opposite effect.